 You find out the exact venue for the IELTS exam in the city by email around seven days before the test.
 It is really important that you check the exact location on Google maps and aren’t late for the exam.
 As part of the registration process on the day you will also be fingerprinted.
 This is normal.
 Don’t worry.

 Whether you take your test in Canada, in UK, in Ireland, in Belgium, in the Netherlands, Australia, Nigeria, in the US, China, India, HK or in Switzerland, your IELTS results can open up new opportunities for you all over the world.

 Last minute study…

 You will probably continue to study English language and IELTS exam skills right up until you take the test.
 This is really good but don’t stress yourself out by doing too much – this is not helpful!
 One way of being able to study is in small bite size amounts by signing up to use an online study solution that focuses on the IELTS exam.
+Moreover, take the time to learn all about the IELTS test score.
 GlobalExam is an online IELTS, and other exam, learning platform that can help with this.
 You can take practice tests, study grammar and vocabulary, and track your progress through all the learning.
 It is accessible on a computer and mobile device so you can study on the go, such as the 10 minute bus ride home.
 Give it a try!
 You never know!